DFE-Digital/early-years-foundation-recovery/README.md

 The commands run common tasks inside containers:

 - `bin/docker-dev` starts `Procfile.dev`, containerised equivalent of `bin/dev`,
-    using the `docker-compose.dev.yml` override
+    using the `docker-compose.dev.yml` override.
+    Additionally, it will install bundle and yarn dependencies.
 - `bin/docker-rails db:seed` populates the containerised postgres database
 - `bin/docker-rails console` drops into a running development environment or starts one, containerised equivalent of `bin/rails console`
 - `bin/docker-rspec -f doc` runs the test suite with optional arguments, containerised equivalent of `bin/rspec`
 - `bin/docker-qa` runs the browser tests against a running production application, a containerised equivalent of `bin/qa`

 These commands can be used to debug problems:

 - `docker ps` lists all active **Docker** processes
 - `docker system prune` tidies up your system
 - `docker-compose -f docker-compose.yml -f docker-compose.<FILE>.yml --project-name recovery run --rm app` can help identify why the application is not running in either the `dev`, `test`, or `qa` contexts
 - `BASE_URL=https://app:3000 docker-compose -f docker-compose.yml -f docker-compose.qa.yml --project-name recovery up app` debug the UAT tests